 Please note, there are two separate doctoral psychology internships at Kennedy Krieger Institute.
 If you are looking for Behavior Psychology/Neuropsychology, please visit their page.

 Individual and Cultural Diversity:

-As a way of improving our efforts to be free of systemic racism and to promote social justice and equity within the Center for Child and Family Traumatic Stress, we have recently formed the Coalition for Transformative Antiracism and Equity (CTAE).
-The Coalition meets regularly to inform the department aims in regard to anti-racist practices.
-This work follows from previous long-term efforts by our former Cultural Awareness Committee and will provide direction to the training program as we develop new educational offerings for our trainees to enhance self-reflection and cultural competence in working with our clients.
+As a way of improving our efforts to eliminate systemic racism and to promote social justice and equity within the Center for Child and Family Traumatic Stress, we have recently formed the Coalition for Transformative Antiracism and Equity (CTAE) in addition to strategic planning and coordinated action at all levels.
+This work follows from previous long-term efforts by our former Cultural Awareness Committee.

 Office of Program Consultation and Accreditation - American Psychological Association

 Traineeships at Kennedy Krieger Institute are contingent upon being vaccinated for COVID-19.
 Documentation will be required.
 Requests for a religious or medical exemption may be granted.
 Requests for such exemptions must be submitted through the appropriate channels.